cinnData/MLearning/Lectures/[ML-04] Logistic regression.md

 The method `.fit()` works the same in all supervised learning models in scikit-learn.
 The method `.score()` is called in the same way in classification and regression, but, while in regression retruns a R-squared statistic it returns the accuracy of the model, that is the proportion of right prediction.

-In classfication, the default prediction is given by the method `predict()`, which is called as in regression.
-But, here, in addition to `.predict()`, we also have `.predict_proba()`, which returns a 2D array with the predicted class probabilities.
+In classification, the default prediction is given by the method `.predict()`.
+But, here, in addition to `.predict()`, we also have `.predict_proba()`, which returns a 2D array with one column for every class, containing the predicted class probabilities.
 For every row, the sum of the class probabilities equals 1.

 In binary classification, you may use the predictive scores, which will be obtained as: